View related sites

 Current processes and documentation specify and operate exam constructs and levels very effectively.
 They already make use of many things now incorporated into the CEFR but familiar for many years – the Waystage and Threshold specifications, for example.
 Further explicit reference to the CEFR is being introduced into processes over time where this serves to complement or clarify.
 Modification of a standard is one possible purpose.
 The CEFR may also impact at other points in the test cycle, without explicit reference in operational documentation.
 For example, current studies of the constructs of Reading, Listening, Writing and Speaking, in which a socio-cognitive model is used to match test tasks to CEFR level descriptors, may motivate changes to tasks as exams are revised or updated.

-For Cambridge English Language Assessment, Familiarisation with the CEFR should be seen as a part of consolidating and building on existing knowledge.
+For Cambridge Assessment English, Familiarisation with the CEFR should be seen as a part of consolidating and building on existing knowledge.
 At the same time, the prominence of the CEFR raises the need for a more general awareness-raising, of particular importance for staff just entering the organisation.

 Using activities and materials described in Chapter 3 of the Manual, a set of familiarisation procedures are made available to internal staff and to our network and are being implemented where and when applicable as follows: